Skip to content

 January 16, 2020

 As our resident infant/toddler expert, our Lauren George talks the talk (but most, importantly, walks the walk).
-When she’s not busy corralling her active first-grader, she’s living the dream of toilet training her two-year old.
+When she’s not busy corralling her active first-grader, she’s living the dream of potty training her two-year old.

 WHEN’S THE BEST TIME TO TOILET TRAIN?